Owolabenjade/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 23 is a bash script that displays all users and their home directories, sorted by users, based on the /etc/passwd file Task 24 is a bash script that finds and prints all empty files and directories in the current directory and all sub-directories, including hidden ones.
 Task 25 is a bash script that lists all the files with a .gif extension in the current directory and all its sub-directories, including hidden ones.
 It also removes the .gif suffix from each file name and sorts them case-insensitively.
+Task 26 is a bash script that decodes acrostics that use the first letter of each line.
+It uses the cut and tr commands to achieve this